jake32321/hot-shot-scorecard/README.md

 ## Features
 - Ten-round scoring for a single game of "Hotshot".
 - Ability to apply "GOAT" and "Heatcheck" modifiers for scoring bonus points.
-- Portability with minimal third-party dependencies for a lean module.
 - Support for Node.js 18.x.x or newer.
 - Low execution time for quick score calculation.
 - Custom models for defining constants between rounds and the overall scorecard.
-- Use of Common.js standards
+- Use of Common.js standards.
+- Express based web API.

 ## Rules of Hotshot
 1. There are 8 spots on the court that can be used for scoring in Hotshot.